adoyle-h/dotfiles/README.md

 See the [LICENSE][] file for the specific language governing permissions and limitations under the License.

+See the [NOTICE][] file distributed with this work for additional information regarding copyright ownership.

 <!-- links -->

 [issue]: https://github.com/adoyle-h/dotfiles/issues
 [LICENSE]: ./LICENSE
+[NOTICE]: ./NOTICE

 <!-- links -->